 Award Amount

-Program participants will receive a $20,000 stipend plus standard tuition and fees (excluding nonresident supplemental tuition and professional degree supplemental tuition).
+$30,000 in student financial support plus standard tuition and fees (excluding non-mandatory fees, nonresident supplemental tuition and professional degree supplemental tuition, if applicable).

 Deadline